gfarfanb/shTTP/.github/CONTRIBUTING.md

 # How to contribute

 I'm really glad you're reading this, thanks.

-The following is a set of guidelines for contributing to Way of the Developer.
+The following is a set of guidelines for contributing to shTTP.
 Use your best judgment, and feel free to propose changes to this document or any other community document in a pull request.

 ## Code of Conduct

-This project and everyone participating in it is governed by the Way of the Developer [Code of Conduct](./CODE_OF_CONDUCT.md).
-Please report any unacceptable behavior to giovanni.fb@hotmail.com.
+This project and everyone participating in it is governed by the shTTP [Code of Conduct](./CODE_OF_CONDUCT.md).
+Please report any unacceptable behavior to @gfarfanb.

 ## Getting started